apehex/tokun/articles/tokun.md

 In any case, the few errors should be easily remediated with a more complete training dataset.

 Also the latent space shows structure: the model has learnt the Unicode scheme and more than 7 languages.

+### Limit / Locality / Robustness

+With `tokun-16`, the model is getting one step closer to the limit of input compression.

+16 Unicode characters will be represented by a `float32` vector of dimension 256.
+It's 1024 output bytes for every 64 input bytes.

+It would appear that there is still a lot of leeway.
+Actually, if there was a 1:1 match it would mean that only a single embedding value would map to each token.

+It would be impractical since it would require LLMs to predict very precise values.
+Suppose that `[0.025 1.52 1.67 2.24 ...]` represents `"hello world! \o/"`.
+If the LLM outputs `[0.025 1.53 1.67 2.24 ...]` it may just have produced a totally random string.

+In fact, $\frac{1024}{64} = 16$ is a good ratio:
+we want each chunk of 16 characters to be represented by a region in the space of dimension 256.

+Ultimately, we would like to map the entire Unicode space.
+In theory, Unicode is made of $2^32$ code points.

+However only [17 Unicode planes][wiki-unicode-plane] are used because of the limitations.
+Out of those 17 planes only 7 are actually used, with 2 reserved for user customization (think empty).

+So our final goal is only to map 327,680 code points.

+## Conclusion

+Until now, LLMs learnt to understand the language in the pretraining phase.
+Then to understand human interactions or other tasks in the fine-tuning phase.
+And finally were taught to behave according to policies.

+Here, we argued that neural networks can learn to encode and decode text to better fit their needs.

+These processes require specific architectures and data.
+Just like in regular programming languages, neural modules are being built.

+Machine learning is actually reminiscent of HTML and declarative programming languages: instead of specifying the process that NN have to follow the properties of the result are shown through data.

+Rather than refering to vague, manipulative and emotionally charged notions like "AGI", this field would benefit from being standardized and rationalized like a new programming language.

+## Resources